 - 1. Ensure you have the latest license server version. - 2.
 Verify system requirements. - 3.
 Install licensing. - 4.
-Obtain license files from My Account or if you have a license code, use Citrix Licensing Manager. - 5.
+Obtain license files from My Account. - 5.
 Install your Citrix product (or, if already installed, restart the Citrix products for the new licenses to be recognized) - 6.
 Configure product-side licensing communication settings that were not set during product installation, if applicable.
 This includes setting the correct product-edition in the product.
 Details about these settings are covered in the product documentation.